-Computer (ASCII) users can access Relay Service by setting the communications software to the following protocols: speeds ranging from 300 to 2400 baud : 8 Bits, No Parity; 1 stop Bit; Full Duplex.
-For speeds at or below 300 baud, follow the above using half duplex.
+Computer users can also access relay services.
+Set your communications software to the following protocols: speeds ranging from 300 to 2400; 8 Bits; No Parity; 1 Stop Bit; Full Duplex.
+When calling at a rate of 300 or below, follow the above using Half Duplex.

-Speech-to-Speech STS allows a person who has difficulty speaking or being understood on the phone to communicate using his or her own voice or voice synthesizer.
-The Communications Assistant revoices the words of the person with the speech disability so the person on the call can understand them.
+Allows a person who has difficulty speaking or being understood on the phone to communicate using his or her own voice or voice synthesizer.
+The CA revoices the words of the person with a speech disability so the other person on the call can understand them.
 No special telephone is required.

-Text Telephone (TTY) Allows anyone who is deaf, hard of hearing or speech disabled to use a TTY to communicate with anyone using a standard telephone.
+Allows a person who is deaf, hard of hearing, or speech disabled to use a TTY to communicate with the other person on the call.

 TTY User and Emergency Assistance ("9-1-1")

-Voice-Carry-Over VCO enables people who have difficulty in hearing on the phone to voice their conversations directly to the hearing person.
-The CA then types the hearing person's response to the VCO user.
-Requires a special telephone with text display.
+Allows a person who has difficulty hearing on the phone to voice their conversations directly to the other person on the call.
+The CA then types the other personís response to the VCO user.
+Requires a special telephone.

 Captioned Telephone (CapTel™)